juliuste/feinstaub-bot/readme.md

 		"PM10": 50, // PM10 limit in µg/m³
 		"PM2.5": 25 // PM2.5 limit in µg/m³
 	},
-	"interval": 60, // interval for the bot to run in minutes "regions": [ // list of german "Gemeindeschlüssel" keys, can be empty * "110000000000"
+	"requestInterval": 5, // interval for the fine dust API checks in minutes "notificationInterval": 180, // interval for the tweets (max.
+1 tweet per type [PM10 / PM2.5] in 3h) in minutes "regions": [ // list of german "Gemeindeschlüssel" keys, can be empty * "110000000000"
 	],